Muszeb/ENQUIRE/README.md

 		Show this help message and exit
 ```

-- You can use the exemplary output files contained in `tmp-Ferroptosis_and_Immune_System` to test the script:
+- You can use the exemplary output files contained in `tmp-Ferroptosis_and_Immune_System` to test the script.
+As of release v4.0.0 the default node embedding modality is `node2vec+`  ([Liu et al. 2023](https://doi.org/10.1093/bioinformatics/btad047)).
+Set `-o invlogweight` for original behaviour.
+For comparison, both modalities have been precomputed and distributed under ` tmp-Ferroptosis_and_Immune_System/Ferroptosis_and_Immune_System/`.

 ```bash
 # assuming the `apptainer` location is in your PATH variable and you did `cd ENQUIRE` or `ENQUIRE.sif` is in your working directory
 ./ENQUIRE.sif context_aware_gene_sets.R -e tmp-Ferroptosis_and_Immune_System/Ferroptosis_and_Immune_System/Ferroptosis_and_Immune_System_Complete_edges_table_subgraph.tsv